This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

-Global Standard: SEMI SECS/GEM is the universal language connecting semiconductor manufacturing equipment to factory host systems, ensuring interoperability across vendors.
+- Global Standard: SEMI SECS/GEM is the universal language connecting semiconductor manufacturing equipment to factory host systems, ensuring interoperability across different vendors.

 Decoding the Alphabet Soup: What is SECS/GEM?

-To understand the whole, we have to look at the parts.
 The protocol is actually a stack of different standards maintained by SEMI (Semiconductor Equipment and Materials International).
-It is not a single rulebook but a layer cake of communication protocols.
+It is not a single rulebook, but a layer cake of communication protocols.

 The Layers of Communication

-- SECS-I (SEMI E4): This is the old-school method.
+- SECS-I (SEMI E4): The legacy method.
 It handles data transfer via RS-232 serial ports.
-It is slow and becoming rare, but legacy equipment still uses it.
+It is slow and becoming rare, but older equipment still uses it.

-- SECS-II (SEMI E5): This defines the “grammar” of the conversation.
+- SECS-II (SEMI E5): Defines the “grammar” of the conversation.
 It creates a library of standard messages, known as Streams and Functions, so the host and equipment know how to interpret the data bits.

 - GEM (SEMI E30): The Generic Equipment Model.
 This is the “behavior” layer.
 While SECS-II defines how to speak, GEM defines what to say and when to say it.